-Although research shows that lutein and zeaxanthin are safe at higher dosages, we have optimized intake levels for children ages 5-12 years old at 10 mg of lutein and 2 mg of zeaxanthin, which aligns with the Lutemax product formulations of a 5:1 ratio.
+Although researches shows that lutein and zeaxanthin are safe at higher dosages, we have optimized intake levels for children ages 5-12 years old at 10 mg of lutein and 2 mg of zeaxanthin, which aligns with the Lutemax 2020 and Lutemax Kids products of a 5:1 ratio.
 Unfortunately, as per the Center for Disease Control, most Americans are not eating adequate amounts of fruit and vegetables in their diet which limits their daily intake of lutein and zeaxanthin.
-For a point of reference in terms of common food sources, you can get approximately 12 mg of lutein from 1 cup of cooked spinach, 9 mg of lutein from a cup of cooked kale and more than 1 mg of zeaxanthin from one medium raw orange pepper.
+For a point of reference in terms of common food sources, you can get approximately 12 mg of lutein from 1 cup of cooked spinach, 9 mg of lutein from a cup of cooked kale and more than 1 mg of zeaxanthin from one medium raw orange pepper

 While there are no contraindications for use of lutein with other supplements, individuals are advised to first check with their health practitioners.
 Many multivitamins do contain some level of lutein.

-Lutemax nutritional ingredients are sourced from the marigold flower, which has a vegetarian and vegan status, and can be delivered through 100% vegetarian beadlets.
-However, as Lutemax is a nutritional ingredient that is incorporated within other branded products in the marketplace, you should refer to the package of all finished products for final vegetarian certification status.
+Lutemax range of nutritional ingredients are sourced from the marigold flower, which has a vegetarian and vegan status, and can be delivered through 100% vegetarian beadlets.
+However, as Lutemax products are ingredients that are incorporated within other branded products in the marketplace, you should refer to the package of all finished products for final vegetarian certification status.

 Similar to their roles in the eye, lutein and zeaxanthin have two primary functions in the skin: as antioxidants and as natural filters of damaging high-energy ultraviolet (UV) light from the sun.
 Lutein and zeaxanthin also provide nourishment to the skin while helping to support the skin’s firmness, suppleness, and elasticity.
 Make sure to not only rely on your health supplements when it comes to sun protection.
 An SPF of at least 30 should be applied to your skin.